pwwang/immunopipe/docs/preparing-input.md

 Examples can be found here: [ScTypeDB_short.xlsx](https://github.com/IanevskiAleksandr/sc-type/blob/master/ScTypeDB_short.xlsx) and [ScTypeDB_full.xlsx](https://github.com/IanevskiAleksandr/sc-type/blob/master/ScTypeDB_full.xlsx).

+### Model for cell type annotation by `celltypist`

+If you want to perform cell type annotation by `celltypist`, you need to provide a model file.
+The model file should be fed to `CellTypeAnnotation.envs.celltypist_args.model`.
+The information of models can be found [here](https://celltypist.cog.sanger.ac.uk/models/models.json).
+Download the one you want to use and provide the path to the file.

 ### Metabolic pathway for Metabolic Landscape Analysis

 Similarly, if you want to perform metabolic landscape analysis, you need to provide a file containing the metabolic pathways.
 The file should be in the [GMT format][1].
 You can provide the file to `ScMetabolicLandscape.envs.gmtfile`.
 This file can also be used for GSEA.
 A pathway file for KEGG metabolism is provided [here][2].